Curiosity didn’t just kill the cat. It did in the duck, too.

 If this job description sounds a lot like that of a North American breed, the Nova Scotia Duck Tolling Retriever, that’s no coincidence.
 Tollers are believed to have descended from Kooikers.

 Capitalizing on these unique geographic conditions, the Dutch developed an elaborate duck-hunting system focused on an enclosure called an eendenkooi, which translates as “duck cage.”
 In fact, the English word “decoy” – from the Dutch de kooi, or “the cage” – derives from this centuries-old hunting technique.

 Trapping Wild Ducks

-In a country as small as Holland, the eendenkooi is a surprisingly large piece of land of at least a couple of acres, its perimeter ringed with ample vegetation to provide nesting places and act as a buffer against any human activity in the area.
+In a country as small as the Netherlands, the eendenkooi is a surprisingly large piece of land of at least a couple of acres, its perimeter ringed with ample vegetation to provide nesting places and act as a buffer against any human activity in the area.
 In the center is a pond with several “pipes,” or offshoots.
 Seen from the air, this configuration looks like a rounded letter “H,” in which the center bar is enlarged and curved like a tick, representing the pond.

 The goal of the duck hunter, or kooiker, is to get the ducks to swim up one of these pipes – the gently curved vertical lines of our imaginary letter H – which are chosen on any given day based on the way the wind is blowing.
 The sides of the pipe are flanked by reed mats, behind which the kooiker can stay hidden and assess the goings-on.
 At the end of each net-covered pipe is a trap box.